Open House London 2018: What to buildings to visit and tips

 For more of Metro Girl’s history posts, click here.

-Posted on 18 September 2018, in Activities, Architecture, History, London, Tourist Attractions and tagged Architecture, history, london, Open House London, September 2018.
+Posted on 18 Sep 2018, in Architecture, History, London and tagged Open House London.
 Bookmark the permalink.
 1 Comment.